-Provider: In-Network Provider: Out-of-Network Payment: You pay \$250 Copayment per visit and 30% of the Allowed Amount.
+Provider: In-Network Provider: Out-of-Network Payment: You pay \$250 Copayment per visit.
 This Copayment applies to the facility charge and is waived when You are admitted directly from the emergency room to the Hospital or any other facility on an inpatient basis.
-Payment: You pay \$250 Copayment per visit, 30% of the Allowed Amount and the balance of billed charges.
+Payment: You pay \$250 Copayment per visit and the balance of billed charges.
 This Copayment applies to the facility charge and is waived when You are admitted directly from the emergency room to the Hospital or any other facility on an inpatient basis.